 While the suspect did not succeed in taking his own life - if that was his plan, it is certain that he had lost all regard for it.

 The young man's age and his action once again brought to the fore a concern about the mounting number of young people, especially males, who are increasingly prone to suicidal behavior.

 Because suicide is such a terribly sensitive and thus dangerous topic on which to speak, I did not want to address it prematurely.
 However, given the impact of this incident, now may be an opportune time to examine a possible cause for the increase in suicide amongst the young which few have considered, nor seem to want to consider.

 Nationwide, the suicide numbers are actually declining slightly.
 In 1950, there were 13.2 suicides per 100,000 people.
 As of 2010, there were 12.4.
 However, for young people ages 15-24, and especially for males, it’s another matter.
 During the same time period, suicide in this age bracket has tripled.

 The most common cause of suicide in this age bracket appears to be despondency over a broken romance.
 But “breaking up” is not new.
-What IS new is the sharp increase in violence and suicide which follows upon the end of a romantic relationship.
-Why?
+What IS "NEW" is the sharp increase in violence and suicide which follows upon the end of a romantic relationship.

 If we were to graph it, we would easily see that the increased rate of suicide amongst the young would match the increased rate of young people who are sexually active.
-So while breaking up is not new, the rate at which an increasing number of young, unmarried people are having sex with each other IS.
-(Does not apply in all cases, of course.)
+So while breaking up is not new, the rate at which an increasing number of young, unmarried persons are having sex with each other IS.

 And what is our answer?
-More condoms, more birth control, more “Plan B”, more pills, patches, implants, abortifacients and abortions because “they’re gonna do it anyway.”
+More condoms, more birth control, more “Plan B”, more pills, patches, implants, abortifacients and abortions because "well hey, they’re gonna do it anyway.”